hits-mbm-dev/hits-quarto/README.md

         size: "250"
 ```

+Note: the poster format uses the `poster.qmd` template, while `index.qmd` is an example for the main formats.
+Because it is named `index`, it automatically works with GitHub pages.

 Looking to submit to a journal?
 Use one of these formats: <https://github.com/quarto-journals>